 An up to date list of current WebKit Committers and WebKit Reviewers will be maintained at webkit.org.

 A candidate for WebKit Committer or WebKit Reviewer should initially be nominated by a reviewer on the reviewers mailing list, in accordance with the criteria below.
-If the required reviewers (see below) second the nomination, then it carries within 5 business days unless someone objects.
+If the required reviewers (see below) second the nomination, then it carries in 5 business days unless someone objects.
 If an objection is raised, the reviewers should discuss the matter and try to come to consensus; failing this, the matter will be decided by majority vote of the reviewers.

 Once someone is successfully nominated for WebKit Reviewer status, the nominating Reviewer or another responsible party should inform the candidate and ask for indication of acceptance from the potential new reviewer.
 If the candidate accepts, contributors.json will be updated.

 Criteria for Committers

 A WebKit Committer should be a person we can trust to follow and understand the project policies about checkins and other matters.

 Normally a potential Committer would be nominated once they have submitted around 10-20 good patches, shown good judgment and understanding of project policies, and demonstrated good collaboration skills.
 To be nominated and seconded, they will have to interact with more than one project reviewer.
 If someone submits many patches but does not show good judgment or effective collaboration, that contributor might not be nominated right away.
 If someone submits fewer patches than this but has experience working in another WebKit-based or khtml-based engine and has a track record of good collaboration with the WebKit project, they may be nominated sooner.